Your Uncontested Divorce Should Be

 Visit our 400DollarDivorce.Com website

 to start the process today!

-So, in a nutshell, here is how we accomplish for our clients a no-fault, uncontested divorce however, it is important that you read the caveat below:
+So, in a nutshell, here is how we accomplish for our clients a no-fault, uncontested divorce.
+However, it is important that you read the caveat below:

 The complaint concludes with a request that the court grant the plaintiff (the person filing for the divorce) a divorce from the defendant.

-About a week after you have retained the attorney, you will be asked to return to the office to review the Complaint for accuracy (to check for correct spellings of names, dates, etc.) and to sign it.
+About a week after you have retained a divorce attorney, you will be asked to return to the office to review the Complaint for accuracy (to check for correct spellings of names, dates, etc.) and to sign it.
 Please do read the document carefully.
 While we rarely make such mistakes, one is possible, especially in spelling of names.